 How To “Sell” Great Employee Benefits

 Love is a key theme in Schultz leadership style.
-Whether it’s a love of coffee, love of brand, love of his employees or love for his community, country, and the planet — it’s the core of how he leads and I’d argue what defines a great leader.
-Loving the company and employees are core but also there must be recognized that not every business decision is an economic one and that success must be shared.
-In order to succeed, leaders must understand business is a team sport.
+Whether it’s a love of coffee, love of brand, love of his employees, or love for his community, country, and the planet — it’s the core of how he leads and I’d argue what defines a great leader.
+Not every business decision is an economic one, at least not directly.
+In order to succeed, leaders must understand business is a team sport and share success.
+Listening, empathy, trust and love do just that.

-One person can’t create a business of scale.
-Legendary leaders don’t just pass down orders for others to execute.
-He explains how important it is for leaders not to isolate themselves but surround themselves with people that are truly more intelligent than themselves.
-This alone is hard.
+One person can’t create a business of scale, so Schultz explained why it’s so important for leaders surround themselves with people that are truly more intelligent than themselves instead of isolating themselves.
+This is hard.
 Leaders want to be the smartest in the room and feel threatened by employees or executives that are truly intelligent.
 Sometimes they fear they will fly higher than themselves.
-But if you truly train people to be legendary leaders, that’s part of the territory.
+But if you truly train people to be legendary leaders, that’s part of the territory—knowing, and embracing the notion they may outperform you.

 Materializing An Intangible Vision

-I asked him if fear of shareholders is one reason companies stop innovating and Schultz believes within companies today there is a tremendous amount of short term pressure to satisfy wall street and true leadership is being the one strong enough to hold the line.
+I asked him if shareholder fear is one reason companies stop innovating and Schultz believes within companies today there is a tremendous amount of short term pressure to satisfy wall street and true leadership is being the one strong enough to hold the line.

 The price of admission is financial performance.
 But it has worked for Schultz.
 Over 26 years Starbucks has performed significantly better than the S&P.